sympy/sympy/doc/src/modules/solvers/diophantine.rst

 >>> diophantine(3*x**2 + 4*y**2 - 5*z**2 + 4*x*y - 7*y*z + 7*z*x)
 set([(-16*p**2 + 28*p*q + 20*q**2, 3*p**2 + 38*p*q - 25*q**2, 4*p**2 - 24*p*q + 68*q**2)])

-If you are only interested about a base solution rather than the parameterized general solution (to be more precise, one of the general solutions), you can use :py:meth:`~sympy.solvers.diophantine.diop_ternary_quadratic`.
+If you are only interested in a base solution rather than the parameterized general solution (to be more precise, one of the general solutions), you can use :py:meth:`~sympy.solvers.diophantine.diop_ternary_quadratic`.